NHS England has taken action to reduce inappropriate prescribing of 18 medicines which will improve health and save millions of pounds a year.

 NHS Clinical Commissioners (NHSCC) – the organisation that represents CCGs –originally approached NHS England with a proposal to reduce prescription of ineffective medicines in primary care.
 As part of its national commissioning role, NHS England started working with NHSCC to review such products, set out an evidence based and consistent approach for patients, and coordinate a national consultation process on behalf of all CCGs.

-The objective is to produce commissioning guidance to support clinical commissioning groups (CCGs) in their decision-making, to address unwarranted variation, and to provide clear national advice to make local prescribing practices more effective.
-Any savings from implementing the proposals will be reinvested in improving patient care.
+The objective was to produce commissioning guidance to support CCGs in their decision-making, to address unwarranted variation, and to provide clear national advice to make local prescribing practices more effective.

 In partnership with NHSCC, NHS England appointed a clinical working group to review the available clinical evidence, and develop commissioning guidance for public consultation.

 Work focused on developing guidelines for an initial list of 18 products which fell into one or more of the following categories:

 - Products of low clinical effectiveness, where there is a lack of robust evidence of clinical effectiveness or there are significant safety concerns;

 - Products which are clinically effective but where more cost effective products are available, including some products that have been subject to excessive price inflation; and

 - Products which are clinically effective but due to the nature of the product are deemed a low priority for NHS funding.